Guchii/w3b/README.md

 ## 🧠 Usage

-See the usage from the demo app in the apps directory
+See the usage from the demo app in the apps directory.
+[See here](https://github.com/Guchii/w3b/blob/main/apps/demo/src/App.tsx)

 ```js
 const App = () => {